hackergrrl/goertzel/README.md

 Returns an object set to detect a single specific frequency.

-`opts` is mandatory, and has some required and optional paremters:
+`opts` is mandatory, and has some required and optional parameters:

-- `opts.targetFrequency` (required) - the frequency, in Hertz, to detect the presence of
+- `opts.targetFrequency` (required) - the frequency, in Hertz, to detect the presence of.
 - `opts.numSamples` (required) - the number of samples (each -1 to 1) to perform
   detection on.
 This needs to be consistent.
 - `opts.sampleRate` (required) - how many samples are taken per second.
 For best